 In some instances, “expected aid” doesn’t become “actual aid” until specific documents are completed and submitted to USF or to other grant or lending agencies.
 These include:

 - Verification: If you are selected by the U.S. Department of Education for verification, the procedures and documents involved must be completed before any federal funds become actual aid.
 Check the online forms portal for pending documents to complete.

 - Citizenship Verification: If FAFSA is not able to verify your citizenship status you must provide proof of your eligible noncitizen status (for example, an alien registration card or other documents designated by the Office of Financial Aid) before they can receive federal funds.
-You may also provide proof of citizenship by submitting a legible copy of your passport, certificate of naturalization, or US birth certificate.
+You may also provide proof of citizenship by submitting a legible copy of your passport, Certificate of Naturalization or Citizenship, or US birth certificate.

 - Work Study Awards: If you have a work award, your earnings will be paid to you directly by check or direct deposit.
-To receive the biweekly paychecks, you’ll submit your hours on time sheets signed by your supervisor.
+To receive the bi-weekly paychecks, you’ll submit your hours on timesheets approved by your supervisor.

 - Outside scholarships: USF’s Office of Financial Aid coordinates all of your outside aid awards as part of your overall financial aid package.
 Before those awards can be released to us, scholarship sponsors will typically require you to verify your registration or GPA.
 It’s your responsibility to get that proof from USF’s registrar in a timely way.
 If you receive an outside scholarship check directly, you’ll need to forward it to our Office of Financial Aid.
 If we don’t receive the expected outside funds, your aid award will be reconfigured.

 |DECISION NOTIFICATION BEGINS||mid-December|

 |REPLY/DEPOSIT DATE||May 1|